Trey Sweeney

-Trey Thomas Sweeney (born April 24, 2000) is an American professional baseball shortstop for the New York Yankees organization.
+Trey Thomas Sweeney (born April 24, 2000) is an American professional baseball shortstop for the Detroit Tigers of Major League Baseball (MLB).
 He played college baseball for the Eastern Illinois Panthers.
-He was selected in the first round of the 2021 Major League Baseball draft by the Yankees.
+He was selected by the New York Yankees in the first round of the 2021 MLB draft and traded to the Los Angeles Dodgers in 2023 and Detroit Tigers in 2024.
+He made his MLB debut with the Tigers in 2024.

 Amateur career

 Sweeney grew up in Louisville, Kentucky, and attended St. Xavier High School.
 As a senior, he batted .389 with 41 RBIs and 18 stolen bases as St. Xavier won the state championship.
 Sweeney committed to play baseball at Eastern Illinois University, which was the only Division I school to offer him a scholarship.

 Sweeney played college baseball for the Eastern Illinois Panthers for three seasons.
 He became a starter as a freshman and was named to the Ohio Valley Conference (OVC) All-Freshman team after batting .266 with 61 total bases, 27 runs scored, and 24 runs batted in (RBIs).
 After the season, Sweeney played collegiate summer baseball for the Lafayette Aviators of the Prospect League and was named a league All-Star after slashing .354/.453/.524 in 257 plate appearances.
 He batted .351 as a sophomore before the season was cut short due to the coronavirus pandemic.
 As a redshirt sophomore, Sweeney was named the OVC Player of the Year after he hit .382 with 14 home runs and 58 RBIs and was a finalist for the Brooks Wallace Award.
 Due to his performance he became rated as one of the best college batting prospects in the 2021 Major League Baseball draft.